Cwarcup/personal-blog/data/blog/bootcamp/wk4/24-algorithm-complexity.md

 ---
-title:
+title: Algorithms - Time Complexity, Big O Notation
 date: '2022-07-22'
-tags: ['CSS']
+tags: ['algorithm', 'complexity', 'big-o']
-images: ['/static/images/postImages/responsive-design.jpg']
+images: ['/static/images/postImages/algorithms-in-programming.jpg']
 draft: false
-summary:
+summary: introduction to time complexity of algorithms.
 ---

 In programing, an algorithm is a set of steps that a computer takes to accomplish a task.
 We tell computers what to do by writing code, so an algorithm is the code that accomplishes a certain task.